-Clinical trial are generally required to be conducted for those veterinary vaccines which have not been tested or used for veterinary purpose, as per rules.
-If a vaccine using same strain and manufacturing technology (live, inactivated, sub-unit, vectored vaccine, recombinant vaccine, etc) was approved earlier by CDSCO for any company, the next company which is manufacturing the vaccine with same strain for same indication does not require to perform extensive clinical trial.
+Clinical trial is generally required to be conducted for those veterinary vaccines which have not been tested or used for veterinary purpose, as per rules.
+If a vaccine incorporating the same strain and using same technology (live, inactivated, sub-unit, vectored vaccine, recombinant vaccine, etc), was approved earlier by CDSCO for any company, the subsequent applicant/company manufacturing the vaccine incorporating the same strain with the same indications does not require to perform extensive clinical trial.
 An abbreviated study is sufficient in such cases.
-An abbreviated study shall address the safety and efficacy (or correlate of protection such as sero-conversion) of the vaccine in a single study using smaller number of animals (50 to 100 animals in total).
+An abbreviated study shall address the safety and efficacy (or correlate of protection such as sero-conversion) of the vaccine in a single study using smaller number of animals.
 The test group of animals shall be compared with reference group and/or placebo group of animals.
-Statistical significance or non-significance, as the case may be, shall be calculated at 90% confidence interval level using ANOVA or any other suitable method.
+Statistical significance or non-significance, as the case may be, shall be calculated at 95% confidence interval level using ANOVA or any other suitable method.